gianluigiB/GetData_Project1/README.md

 If interested, you can remove the comment from the last command of block 4 to generate a file with the tidy dataset obtained so far.
 It contains 10299 observations on 88 variables (86 of which numerics) and it is ~ 10MB large.

-In block 5 I load the df_tidy to a data table set the subjectID and the activity as keys and the calculate the mean on all numerical columns
-(the internal .SD object) by subjectID and activity.
-Through data.table this is a very quick operation which generates a second indipendent tidy dataset, dt_tidy
+In block 5 I load the df_tidy to a data table set the subjectID and the activity as keys and the calculate the mean on all numerical columns (the internal .SD object) by subjectID and activity.
+Through data.table this is a very quick operation which generates a second indipendent tidy dataset, dt_tidy.

 Finally I export dt_tidy to an external file, without row.names: second_tidy_dataset.txt it contains 180 obs (30 subjects x 6 activities) on 88 variables (86 of which numerics) and it is ~285KB.

 For the name of the variables see the Codebook.